8 Steps to Overcome & Recover from Migraines “Naturally”

 - Take a break.
 If you feel overwhelmed, a few slow stretches or a quick walk may renew your energy for the task at hand.

 - Change your Attitude.
-By staying positive – If you find yourself thinking, “This can’t be done,” switch gears.
+Learning to change negative thoughts, to improve your attitude, emotions and state of mind.
+If you find yourself thinking, “This can’t be done,” switch gears.
 Think instead, “This will be tough.
 But I can make it work.”

 - Relax.
 Deep breathing from your diaphragm can help you relax.
 Try to do 20 minutes of deep breathing every day.
 It may also help to consciously relax your muscles, one group at a time.
 When you’re done, sit quietly for a minute or two.